 More and more companies are setting targets to reduce their greenhouse gas (GHG) emissions related to their own activities and their value chain.
-Over 3.500 companies committed to GHG reduction targets aligned with the Paris Agreement within Science Based Target initiative (SBTi).
+Over 3.500 companies committed to GHG reduction targets aligned with the Paris Agreement within the Science Based Target initiative (SBTi).
 Currently, this is causing a strong pull for (footprint) data in the supply chain, requiring suppliers to set-up carbon footprint management and develop decarbonization pathways.

 How we can help you

-- GHG emission inventory
+- Inventorying GHG emissions

-- Identify GHG reduction potential
+- Identifying GHG reduction potential

-- Develop reduction targets & decarbonization pathways
+- Developing reduction targets & decarbonization pathways

 GHG emission scope 1, 2 and 3 inventory

 The first step in GHG target setting and emission reduction is an inventory of current GHG emission through the entire value chain.
 The international GHG protocol has been designed to support this inventory of emissions and distinguishes between scope 1, 2, and 3 emissions.
 Scope 1 and 2 emissions are the direct emissions arising from your organization's activities, such as fuel combustion, transport vehicles, and purchased energy.
 Gathering data for these emissions is relatively straightforward.
-It is more difficult to compile an inventory of scope 3 emissions because this requires data from other actors in the supply chain.
+It contrast, it is far more challenging to compile an inventory of scope 3 emissions because this requires data from other actors in the supply chain.

 For most companies in the agri-food sector, scope 3 emissions significantly contribute to their environmental impact.